-- If the students cooperative work experience/internship is unpaid, have them contact the Division of Career & Technical Education for necessary Workers Compensation coverage paperwork. - Complete the enrollment forms and procedures (outlined in the Enrollment Requirements section). - Write the learning objectives, obtain signatures and return completed Learning Objectives Agreement to the instructor of record.
+- If your work experience education is unpaid, contact the Division of Career and Workforce Education, room T123, for necessary Workers Compensation coverage paperwork. - Complete the enrollment forms and procedures (outlined in the Enrollment Requirements section). - Write the learning objectives, obtain signatures and return completed Learning Objectives Agreement to the Instructor of Record's Office.
 Students should retain a copy for their own records. - Work the appropriate number of hours per unit enrolled.
-Please be aware that their hours do not begin accruing until a signed contract (Learning Objectives Agreement) is received by you as the instructor of record. - Immediately notify the instructor of record of any changes in job, supervision, working hours, or address/phone number. - Turn in monthly time sheets, signed by employer, to the office of Career & Technical Education, CWEE Facilitator, located in room T123. - Complete written assignments including the program evaluation and the student evaluation and return to the instructor of record prior to the end of the semester.
+Please be aware that your hours do not begin accruing until a signed Learning Objectives Agreement is received by your instructor of record. - Immediately notify the instructor of record of any changes in job, supervision, working hours, or address/phone number. - Turn in time sheets signed by employer to the Career and Workforce Education Office, Room T123. - Complete written assignments including the program evaluation and student report and return to the instructor of record.